-- 1. Baseline productivity for full-time Medical Consultants (MCs) will be 110 90 cases reviewed for closure per week (Monday through Sunday).
-This is the level beyond which individual MCs would be eligible for benus additional pay when the plan is invoked, up to a maximum of 55 75 cases that are eligible for benus additional pay per week.
-This 110 90 case review per week baseline productivity threshold will be pro-rated within a calendar week (Monday through Sunday) for state holidays and special out-of-office work assignments (e.g., teaching at the RFC Academy).
+- 1. Baseline productivity for full-time Medical Consultants (MC) will be 110 cases reviewed for closure per week (Monday through Sunday).
+This is the level beyond which individual MCs would be eligible for bonus pay when the plan is invoked, up to a maximum of 55 cases that are eligible for bonus pay per week.
+This 110 case review per week baseline productivity threshold will be pro-rated within a calendar week (Monday through Sunday) for state holidays and special out-of-office work assignments (e.g., teaching at the RFC Academy).
 Time off for other leaves such as vacation, sick leave, annual leave, personal holidays, informal time off will not be pro-rated. - 2.
-Division management will be able to implement the bonus pay-per-case plan, based on the Division's operational situation.
-The Division may consider invoking the bonus pay-per-case plan due to persistent backlog, despite appropriate actions, as determined by management. - 3.
+Division management will be able to implement the bonus plan, based on the Division's operational situation. - The Division may consider invoking the bonus plan due to persistent backlog, despite appropriate actions, as determined by management. - 3.
 Plan implementation can be limited to either Medical Consultant I, or Medical Consultant I (Psychiatrist), if conditions warrant. - 4.
-The pay per case above baseline when the bonus pay-per-case plan is invoked is \$27.00 40.00.
-An MC may receive bonus case credit and pay only once for each case reviewed. - For mixed impairment cases that require both a physical MC and psychiatrist or pediatrician MC review, each MC who signs the case will receive full case credit. - 6.
+The pay per case above baseline when the bonus plan is invoked is \$27.00.
+An MC may receive bonus case credit and pay only once for each case reviewed. - 5.
+For mixed impairment cases that require both a physical MC and psychiatrist or pediatrician MC review, each MC who signs the case will receive full case credit. - 6.
 MC participation in the plan will be voluntary.

 - 7. Use of the plan is contingent on availability of funding for this purpose. - 8.
 MCs are expected to maintain program requirements with regard to accuracy of case adjudication. - 9.
-Permanent Part-Time part-time MCs may participate in the Bonus pay-percase Plan-plan.
-The baseline productivity level will be pro-rated consistent with the Part-Time part-time MC's time base. - 10.
+Permanent Part-Time MCs may participate in the Bonus Plan.
+The baseline productivity level will be pro-rated consistent with the Part-Time MC's time base. - 10.
 Permanent intermittent MCs are not subject to this program. - 11.
 The Department will use an automated tracking system, based on computer input by each MC who reviews a case for closure. - 12.
 The Department may terminate this program upon thirty-calendar days written notice to the Union.
 Both parties agree to meet, if necessary, prior to termination of the program. - 13.
-Medical Consultant Benus pay-per-case plan Plan payments issued during the term of this MOU shall be specifically excluded from being reported as pensionable compensation to the CalPERS and therefore will not be considered "compensation" for purposes of calculating retirement benefits.
+Medical Consultant Bonus Plan payments issued during the term of this MOU shall be specifically excluded from being reported as pensionable compensation to the CalPERS and therefore will not be considered "compensation" for purposes of calculating retirement benefits.